-The Safer Cities initiative aims to build safe, accountable and exclusive cities, especially for adolescent girls and women.
+The Safer Cities programme aims to build safe, accountable and inclusive cities, especially for adolescent girls and women.

-The initiative strives to increase safety and access to public spaces for women and girls; their independent and unrestricted use of public transport and meaningful participation in urban governance, planning and management.
-The initiative will aim to benefit more than 1 million individuals.
-A global initiative led by Plan International, Safer Cities is currently being implemented in five cities across the globe: Delhi, Cairo, Hanoi, Kampala and Lima.
+The programme strives to increase safety and access to public spaces for women and girls; their independent and unrestricted use of public transport and meaningful participation in urban governance, planning and management.
+The project aims to benefit more than 1 million individuals and is led by Plan International, currently being implemented in five cities across the globe: Delhi, Cairo, Hanoi, Kampala and Lima.